Volunteer to care for Asia's rescued wildlife at the Thailand Animal Sanctuary

 |Combined Volunteer Placement at the Elephant Sanctuary and Wildlife Rescue Centre|

-|A great option to experience these two amazing projects in one trip!|
+|A great option to experience these two amazing projects in one trip!

 The price is for total duration, just let us know how many weeks you would like at each project.

-Included in your volunteering trip is accommodation at the Thailand Animal Sanctuary where you will share an amazing experience with many other volunteers from around the world.
+Included in your volunteering trip is accommodation at the Thailand Animal Sanctuary.
+Where you will share an amazing experience with many other volunteers from around the world.
 Volunteers will receive all meals on site.

-Globalteer arrange free pickup from the airport or your hotel in Bangkok for transfer to the Animal Sanctuary.
 Volunteers receive all the necessary project equipment, training, induction and in-country support from experienced English speaking project staff.

 Want to enjoy your trip and be stress free before volunteering?
 Leave the planning to us and let us arrange your travels to the sanctuary from Bangkok!